 "He actually said that to you?"
 When Rachel nods jerkily, Quinn hisses, "Asshole!"
 Rachel wraps her arms around her midriff and squeezes her eyes closed as she fights to stay composed, and Quinn's heart twists.
 She can't help herself—she slips an arm around Rachel's waist and tugs her closer, happier than she should be when Rachel curls into her side and rests her head on Quinn's shoulder.

 Rachel cries for a good five minutes, and Quinn rubs her back and mumbles soothing words, straight from her heart, though Rachel will never realize.
-She tells her how beautiful she is, and how special, and how stupid Finn is, and that he never deserved her.
-When Rachel finally calms, and her breathing returns to normal, Quinn whispers into her hair, "Are you okay?"
+She tells her how beautiful she is, how special, how stupid Finn is, and that he never deserved her.
+When Rachel finally calms and her breathing returns to normal, Quinn whispers into her hair, "Are you okay?"

 Quinn thinks that she's a beautiful mess.
 She only hopes that Rachel will finally be able to let go of Finn Hudson, once and for all.
 "Wait," Quinn mutters with a frown.
-"If Finn's the cheating bastard, then why is he the one that broke off the engagement?"
+"If Finn is the cheating bastard, then why is he the one that broke off the engagement?"

 Quinn doesn't answer, and Rachel sighs.
-She lifts her head, but doesn't move out of Quinn's embrace.
-"I...I asked him how he could do that to me—how he could want someone else when he's supposed to be in love with me.
+She lifts her head but doesn't move out of Quinn's embrace.
+"I...I asked him how he could do that to me.
+How he could want someone else when he's supposed to be in love with me.
 He claims it was because I haven't made him feel wanted in months.
-Then we argued again about how much time I've been spending with...with other people, and how he wishes we were back in Lima, and then we both said things that we really shouldn't have said, culminating in Finn saying that he doesn't like the person that I'm becoming, and he no longer believes that he can marry me."
+Then we argued again about how much time I've been spending with...with other people and how he wishes we were back in Lima, and then we both said some things that we really shouldn't have said, culminating in Finn saying that he doesn't like the person that I'm becoming and he no longer believes that he can marry me."

 "Do you want to know the worst part?"
 Rachel muses.
 "I actually like who I am right now.
 I've never felt more...comfortable with myself.
 And if Finn doesn't like this version of me...who did he really want to marry?"